jeffreyyoung/personal-site/posts/projects/whistic-marketing-page.md

 description: Whistic came to me looking to redesign their marketing website.
 After giving me designs, a friend and I converted those designs to html.
 ---

 Whistic came to me looking to redesign their marketing website.
 After giving me designs, a friend and I converted those designs to html.
+We were able to get the finished product to them in one week.

 ![Scrolling through whistic's home page](/static/images/giphy-whistic-marketing-scrolling.gif)